jzipfler/carbon/rfcs/text/responsiveGrid.md

 # Alternatives

 ## CSS Flexbox
-Flexbox is designed for layout in one dimension (either a row or a column), although it does enable wrapping you can't control where components will be positioned since they are really just being pushed along a single axis until they wrap.
+Flexbox is designed for layout in one dimension (either a row or a column).
+Although it does support wrapping, the second-dimension positioning of components cannot be controlled (since the components are just being pushed along a single axis until they wrap).

 Example
 ```